CompuTec/computec-docs/docs/processforce/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

 **Reason**

-ProcessForce, PowerShell ISE, and PF.API versions vary.
+CompuTec ProcessForce, PowerShell ISE, and PF.API versions vary.

 **Diagnose Actions**

 ![Different Version](./media/ps-general-issues/ps-bit-versions.webp)

-- Verify the ProcessForce version and platform in SAP Client.
+- Verify the CompuTec ProcessForce version and platform in SAP Client.
 To do this, navigate to: SAP Client → Administration → Add-On Manager (see a screenshot above).

-- Check the PowerShell ISE architecture: if running in 32-bit mode (x86), ensure if this platform is the same as ProcessForce one.
+- Check the PowerShell ISE architecture: if running in 32-bit mode (x86), ensure if this platform is the same as CompuTec ProcessForce one.

-- Check In Windows → Programs & Features and match the installed  ProcessForce API version with the ProcessForce version and platform in SAP Add-On Manager.
+- Check In Windows → Programs & Features and match the installed CompuTec ProcessForce API version with CompuTec ProcessForce version and platform in SAP Add-On Manager.

     ![Final](./media/ps-general-issues/pc-corresponding-versions.webp)

-- Confirm the correct ProcessForce API library version is being used in PowerShell ISE:
+- Confirm the correct CompuTec ProcessForce API library version is being used in PowerShell ISE:

     ```powershell
     # Check PF.API version used by current PowerShell ISE